googleapis/nodejs-vertexai/README.md

 ## System Instruction

 You can include an optional system instruction when instantiating a generative model to provide additional context to the model.

-The system instruction can also be passed to individual content generation requests.
+The system instruction can also be passed to individual text prompt requests.

 ### Include system instruction in generative model instantiation